-Today’s guest post comes from Jennifer Vagios, founder of the food & nutrition blog A Girl and Her Carrot.
-Jen’s a registered dietitian with a Master’s degree in Applied Physiology and Nutrition — but don’t let her credentials fool you — she LOVES food of all kinds, both “healthy” and not.
-I’m excited to have her guest blog here, because her food philosophy is so similar to Eating Made Easy’s!
-Visit her blog for more fantastic recipes (and food photos that will make you drool!).
+This is a guest post from Jennifer Vagios, founder of the food & nutrition blog A Girl and Her Carrot.
+Jen’s a registered dietitian with a Master’s degree in Applied Physiology and Nutrition — but don’t let her credentials fool you — she LOVES food of all kinds, both “healthy” and not!
+I’m excited to have her guest blog here, because her food philosophy is a perfect fit for Eating Made Easy.
+Visit her blog for more fantastic recipes (and food photos that will make you drool).

 Second, let’s talk BANANAS!

 I know, they can be monotonous.
 Peel it, eat it, done.
 However, on a positive note they’re simple, portable, not to bold on flavor and versatile.
 Oh, and they hold up really well in your purse (man purse, butt pack, etc.).

 Now, creativity beyond the “peel and eat” can be a challenge.
 My immediate thoughts sent straight to making a smoothie, or into a pan all sauteed up caramelized and served over oats.

 Today I decided I wanted some crunch without the oil laden frying process.
 Why not make a chip?
 I attempted it recently only to have some smashed, burned bananas stuck to my cookie sheet.Whoops!
 If at first you don’t make a stunner of a chip, try try again.
 I did, and it was worth it.
 I can tell you that my banana chips were a bit soft and chewy (which I enjoyed) because I pulled them out after 4 hours, but if left to cook for the duration, they will be crisp.

 Here’s the nearly effortless snack for both adults and kiddies…

 - 2 bananas, ripe (the riper, the sweeter)

 - Olive Oil (just a small amount for greasing the parchment paper)